infinum/frontend-handbook/React Native/Project setup.md

 When creating a new RN project check CLI [commands](https://github.com/react-native-community/cli/blob/master/docs/commands.md) to get familiar with all options.

 Generally, most of our projects use `typescript` and `npm` as package manager.
-This means that for creation & initialization of a new project u need to use command:
+This means that for creation & initialization of a new project you need to use command:

 ````sh
 npx react-native init AwesomeProjectName --template react-native-template-typescript --npm